writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Read the Docs
 ~~~~~~~~~~~~~

-Read the Docs is an open source hosting tool, mostly focused on Docs as Code.
+Read the Docs is an open-source hosting tool, mostly focused on Docs as Code.
 This sprint will give you a few options:

 * Contribute to their `public documentation <https://docs.readthedocs.io/en/stable/>`_ which is on GitHub